Pari Bibi

-Pari Bibi (Fairy Lady), formally known as Iran Dukht Rahmat Bano, who died in 1678, was the daughter of Shaista Khan, who was the son of Asaf Khan IV and brother of Mumtaz Mahal.
+Pari Bibi (Fairy Lady, পরী বিবি), formally known as Iran Dukht Rahmat Bano, who died in 1678, was the daughter of Shaista Khan, who was the son of Asaf Khan IV and brother of Mumtaz Mahal.
 At the time of her death, she was betrothed to Prince Azam, who became the future Mughal Emperor Muhammad Azam Shah.
 She was the grandniece of Nur Jahan, the main consort of the Mughal Emperor Jahangir.

 Biography

 Pari Bibi was the daughter of Shaista Khan and was also known as Iran Dukht Rahmat Banu.
 She was engaged to Muhammad Azam, the son of Mughal Emperor Aurangzeb, on 3 May 1668.
 She lived in Dhaka, Bengal Subah (province), her father was the governor of the province.
 Mughal records of that era showed that she played an influential role in the governor household and the politics of the province.